La Ballade des Dalton

-Lucky Luke : La Ballade des Dalton (aka Lucky Luke: The Ballad of the Daltons in English) is a 1978 French animated film written and directed by René Goscinny, Morris, Henri Gruel and Pierre Watrin starring the comic book character Lucky Luke.
+The Ballad of the Daltons (known as Les Ballade Des Dalton in French) is a 1978 French animated film written and directed by René Goscinny, Morris, Henri Gruel and Pierre Watrin starring the comic book character Lucky Luke.
 Two different adaptations of the film in book form were both published in French in 1978.
 The first, adapted by Guy Vidal, was in text form rather than comic strip, and was accompanied by images from the film.
 The second was a comic strip adaptation by an uncredited Pascal Dabère and formed part of the book, La Ballade des Dalton et autres histoires (The Ballad of the Daltons and Other Stories).

 Plot

 The story is narrated by a musician in a Western saloon, who sings a tale of Lucky Luke and his sworn enemies, the Dalton brothers: Joe, William, Jack, and Averell.

 Luke has once again thrown the four outlaws into jail.
 There, the Daltons are met by a lawyer named Augustus Betting.
 Betting informs them that their uncle Henry Dalton has died by hanging and has willed his considerable inheritance to them, on the condition that they kill the judge and jury who sentenced him.
 To verify that the task has been completed, they must be accompanied by a witness: Lucky Luke, the only honest man Henry had ever known.
 Should they fail, Henry's fortune will instead be given to charity.

 The Daltons escape from jail and offer a deal to Lucky Luke: cooperate and (ostensibly) get a share of the inheritance, or refuse and be killed.
 Luke seemingly agrees to supervise the killings and even offers to help commit them.
 However, every time they find one of their intended victims, Luke manages to play some trick on the Daltons so that they believe their target is dead.

 Once they think their task is done, the Daltons head off to meet A. Betting, only to find the judge and jury waiting for them.
 With Luke as a witness, they Daltons are promptly found guilty of the nine attempted murders.
 An enraged Joe attempts to escape, but is caught by Luke's horse Jolly Jumper.
 The Daltons are returned to jail and Henry Dalton's fortune is used to open an orphanage.